 If a race is officially canceled, no fantasy team will receive any points for that race.
 All other scoring rules stay the same.
 If qualifying or a race is delayed or postponed, no points will be awarded until it is completed.
 If qualifying is canceled and the starting grid is determined by other means, no qualifying bonus points will be awarded.

 All applicable driver statistics are updated following qualifying and after each race.
-All weekly fantasy point totals, group standings, and leaderboards will be updated as soon as data is available after the race and we've had time to process the scoring.
+All weekly fantasy point totals, group standings, and Leaderboards will be updated as soon as data is available after the race and I've had time to process the scoring.

 Standings on private league pages display points for all team entries in the league.